Expansion of a quantum gas in a shell trap: Discussion

-For gradients above $\SI{7.6}{\kilo\hertz/\micro\metre}$, the cloud reaches regions where the rf amplitude is too low to ensure efficient rf dressing~\cite{Zobay2001,Zobay2004,Burrows2017}, and we observe increased Landau Zener losses and a reduced lifetime in the trap, as shown in Fig.~\ref{fig:lifetime}.
-We find that the loss dynamics always follows a double exponential decay as illustrated in the inset.
-We note that the shortest time scale is still much longer than what we expect for three body losses that remain low for the typical peak density of $\SI{3e13}{\centi\metre^{-3}}$ in the experiment.
-Although the loss mechanism in rf dressed trap is not totally elucidated~\cite{Burrows2017}, we find that rings close to the equator still have a reasonable lifetime above ten seconds for our parameters.
+For gradients above $\SI{7.6}{\kilo\hertz/\micro\metre}$, the cloud reaches regions where the rf amplitude is too low to ensure efficient rf dressing~\cite{Zobay2001,Zobay2004,Burrows2017}, and we observe increased Landau-Zener losses and a reduced lifetime in the trap, as shown in \fref{fig:lifetime}.
+We find that the loss dynamics always follows a double exponential decay as illustrated in \fref{fig:lifetime}a).
+We note that the shortest time scale is still much longer than what we expect for three-body losses that remain low for the typical peak density of $\SI{3e13}{\centi\metre^{-3}}$ in the experiment, see~\ref{app:3body}.
+Interestingly we have found that the cloud temperature decreases on a timescale compatible with the smallest of the two time scales, and reaches then a stationary value below $\SI{25}{\nano\kelvin}$, see~\ref{app:methods}.
+This suggests that an energy-dependent loss mechanism is at play.
+Indeed, when the effect of gravity is compensated, thermal atoms can explore a significant fraction of the surface and approach the top of the bubble, where the rf coupling vanishes.
+There they undergo a spin flip to an untrapped state, in a Landau-Zener process, resulting in an energy-dependent filtering of the thermal distribution.
+The zero-point energy contribution to the potential acts as a barrier preventing these losses for low energy atoms, allowing to stabilize the gas.

 Finally it is worth mentioning that the atoms constrained on the ellipsoidal surface evolve in a highly non separable potential that can not be written as a product of two harmonic oscillators.
 This affects the transverse excitation spectrum: the energies do not form a regular ladder, as for the harmonic oscillator.
 It would be interesting to study how this effect impacts the quantum gas properties: for example one can expect a modification of the usual equilibrium predictions relying on the harmonic oscillator partition function \cite{Bereta2019,Tononi2019,Moller2020a}.
+By diagonalizing the single particule Hamiltonian and computing the density of states $\rho(E)$ we find that, for low energies, it follows a power-law scaling $\rho(E)\propto E^d$, where the exponent decreases smoothly with the gradient from $d=2$ to $d=1/2$ when the ring forms.
+Using $\rho(E)$ to compute the ideal Bose gas critical temperature $T_c^0(N)$, we have verified that for the typical atom number in \fref{fig:ramp}, $N=2\times10^5$, the estimated temperature is always below $T_c^0(N)$, see~\ref{app:Tc}, as shown in \fref{fig:lifetime}c).
+A more rigorous analysis would require to evaluate the BKT transition temperature as the trap topology changes but goes beyond the scope of this work.